Health Sciences and Kinesiology Undergraduate Honors College

 - Required Honors College Courses

-- Exercise Science, Athletic Training, and Nutrition and Food Science majors enroll in research seminars during their junior and senior year to guide them through the research process and completion of an honors thesis.
+- Exercise science, sport management, and nutrition and food science majors enroll in research seminars during their junior and senior year to guide them through the research process and completion of an honors thesis.

 Admission Requirements for Current Students

-- Letter of recommendation from Georgia Southern University faculty
+- Letter of recommendation from a Georgia Southern faculty member

 - Complete Honors College Application

-Why Get an Honors in Health Sciences and Kinesiology?
+Why participate in Honors in Health Sciences and Kinesiology?

-Students who complete the honors requirements in health sciences and kinesiology are more competitive for graduate school, physical therapy programs and careers.
-Students have the opportunity to work with faculty mentor on in-depth research or applied projects which will enhance post-graduation opportunities.
+Students who complete the honors requirements in health sciences and kinesiology are more competitive for graduate school, physical therapy programs, and careers.
+Students have the opportunity to work with faculty mentors on in-depth research or applied projects which will enhance post-graduation opportunities.
 In addition to research, students gain hands-on learning that contributes to personal and professional development.